 May 1, 2016: Betts made some history with two more homers in a 13-9 loss to the Orioles, the Red Sox outfielder became the first player in Major League history to hit a homer in each of the first two innings in consecutive games, according to the Elias Sports Bureau.

 August 29, 2016: Mookie's emerging power allowed the recently installed cleanup man to reach a special place in Red Sox history.
-When Betts clubbed his 30th home run, a towering shot off a sign behind the Monster Seats in the Red Sox's 9-4 win vs. the Rays, he became just the third Boston player to reach that number in a season before turning 24 years old.
+When Betts clubbed his 30th home run, a towering shot off a sign behind the Monster Seats, he became just the third Boston player to reach that number in a season before turning 24 years old.

 The others?
 Hall of Famer Ted Williams, who did it in 1939 and 1941, and Tony Conigliaro, who achieved the feat in 1965.